SSyl/Security-Office-Keypad-Enabler/README.md

 ## Multiplayer

-This mod works in multiplayer and should only need to be installed by the **host** or the **dedicated server**.
-Clients do not need the mod installed, but it shouldn't matter if they do.
+This mod works in multiplayer and needs to be installed by the **host** and anyone else who wants to be able to open/close the shutters via keypad.
+If only the host as it installed and no one else, only the host will be able to open and close the shutters.